trinodb/trino/docs/src/main/sphinx/routines.md

 # SQL routines

-A SQL routine is a custom, user-defined function authored by a user of Trino in a client and written in SQL.
-More details are available in the following sections:
+A SQL routine is a custom, user-defined function authored by a user of Trino in a client and written in the SQL routine language.
+Routines are scalar functions that return a single output value.
+More details are available in the following
+sections:

 ```{toctree}
 :maxdepth: 1